LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ## Populate the Database with Admin User

 You need to create an admin user in your database.
-Open up your terminal and let's run some [MongoDB methods](https://docs.mongodb.com/manual/reference/method/):
+Open up your terminal, and let's run some [MongoDB methods](https://docs.mongodb.com/manual/reference/method/):

 ```
 mongo